Sicyonia brevirostris: Biology

 Brown rock shrimp's growth and development depends on factors such as water temperature and salinity.
-They can grow up to 6 inches in length, but most brown rock shrimp found in shallow waters are less than 2 inches long.
+They can grow up to 6 in in length, but most brown rock shrimp found in shallow waters are less than 2 in long.
 They are highly productive and have a short life span, between 20 and 22 months.

-Females are able to reproduce when they reach at least 1/2 to 1 inch in length.
-Males mature when they reach about 1/2 inch long.
+Females are able to reproduce when they reach at least 1/2 to 1 in in length.
+Males mature when they reach about 1/2 in long.
 Brown rock shrimp spawn year-round in offshore waters, with peaks between November and January.
 Individual females can spawn three or more times in one season.
 Males and females mate, and the eggs are fertilized when the female simultaneously releases egg and sperm.
 Eggs hatch within 24 hours.

 Juvenile and adult brown rock shrimp feed on the ocean floor, mainly eating small bivalve mollusks and crustaceans.

 Sheepshead, minnows, water boatmen, and insect larvae eat post-larval brown rock shrimp.
 A wide variety of species prey on juvenile and adult brown rock shrimp.